Updated on January 15th, 2025

 Implementing a holistic defense strategy

-Central to defending your home against pantry moths is the strategic use of Dr. Killigan’s Premium Pantry Moth Traps.
+Central to defending your home against pantry moths is the use of Dr. Killigan’s Premium Pantry Moth Traps.
 These traps are distinguished by their Advanced Blue Stripe Formula, combining double-potent pheromones with ultra-sticky glue for unmatched effectiveness.
-Strategic placement near potential infestation sites, as outlined in our detailed guide, maximizes their efficiency.
+Strategic placement near potential infestation sites, as outlined in Where do I place moth traps to get rid of moths, maximize their efficiency.
 Proven through rigorous testing to outperform alternatives, these traps are trusted by over 250,000 customers for early detection and ongoing prevention.
-By incorporating these traps into your pest management routine, you create a robust defense that addresses the moth menace at every lifecycle stage, ensuring your pantry remains moth-free.

 Quick reference checklist: Keeping your home moth-free